 3. Choose a name…very carefully

-Unless you are very sure blogging will only ever be a hobby, I would hugely recommend going with a name which doesn’t include WordPress/Blogger and which ends .com.
+I also strongly recommend going with a domain name which is all one word and ends .com.
 These tend to come across more professionally and will serve you better in the future.

 4. Decide whether to go hosted or self-hosted